大公无私

 - Similar Idioms:

-- 公正无私 (gōng zhèng wú sī): Being fair and without selfishness.
+- 公正无私 (gōng zhèng wú sī): Fair and selfless; being just and without personal bias.

 - Opposite Idioms: